section-engineering-education/engineering-education/articles/intro-to-C++-part01/index.md

 - Line 7 - **}**

-The aforementioned is our closing bracket to end the program.
+The line above is our closing bracket to end the program.

 Congratulations!
 You just wrote your first C++ program.

-Let's write another program that would read two numbers and output the addition of them.
+Let's write another program that would read two numbers and output the sum of them.

           // program to add two numbers